 Summer Immersion Retreats

 In the second semester of their junior year, students are invited to apply to participate in a summer immersion retreat.
-During the summer of 2015, Magnificat offered immersion experiences in Cleveland, Ohio, Immokalee, Florida, and Guayaquil, Ecuador.
+This past summer, Magnificat offered immersion experiences to Cleveland, Ohio, the U.S. / Mexico Border, and Guayaquil, Ecuador.
 These retreats challenge students to immerse themselves in the complexities of injustice and poverty and to recognize God's presence in the midst of such realities, both in the people they meet and in one another.
 The summer immersion retreats involve a commitment for student participants that begins upon their selection and continues through the following summer and their senior year.
 Ongoing processing and reflection are a critical part of the immersion retreat as students strive to integrate their experience into their daily lives in meaningful and lasting ways.